akamming/Domoticz_Thermostate_Plugin/README.md

     - "ReturnTemperature": The temperature of the water returning to the boiler
     - "DHWTemperature": The temperature of the hot water supply

-5. All things work as regular domoticz devices, so you can add devices to your interface to make them visible in the GUI and you can use timers to program the central heating to switch on or of when you like, or change the setpoints at desired moments.
+5. All things work as regular domoticz devices, so you can use the "regular" domoticz magic to
+    - add devices to your favorites or room definitions to create a GUI for the thermostast
+    - set timers on the "Program" to switch between day, night and frost protection programs
+    - set timers on the setpoints to get different levels of comfort during the day
+    - set timers on the "Enable DHW" switch if you would like to save gas by switching off
+    - set alarms to alert you if if the waterpressure is dropping below a certain level and you want to refill before your boiler gets into an error state
+    - make the buttons part of a scene to have the heating change as well in certain scenes
+    - etc..etc...

 Have fun!